Morning, Tuesday, 28th January 2020

 - Intelligent and autonomous transport - key developments and priorities;

 - Developing the infrastructure and regulatory framework - including data use, integration, security, and future-proofing of roadside infrastructure;

 - The next steps for intelligent transport - with keynote addresses on:

 - Commercial development of autonomous vehicles - testing, safety systems and early automation

 - Insurance and vehicle autonomy - emerging issues;

-- Innovation - priorities including creating connected places and a more intelligent transport network.
+- Priorities for innovation - creating connected places and a more intelligent transport network.

 This Westminster Energy, Environment & Transport Forum conference has attracted particularly strong interest from policy officials.
 It will be an opportunity for stakeholders to engage with delegates who have reserved places representing: Centre for Connected and Autonomous Vehicles; Highways England; BEIS; DCMS-5G Testbeds and Trials; DfT; DIT; the Office of Rail and Road; HMRC; the European Space Agency; and UK Space Agency.